All Episodes

 Yeah, because it's all different.

-Like some people take it after miscarriage and different things.
+Long-term, like, some people take it after miscarriage and different things.

-I would consider that a short term.
+I would consider that a short-term.

-But anyway, the the Lancet study said that women who are on the pill for three months are attracted to androgynous type men.
+But anyway, the Lancet study said that women who are on the pill for three months are attracted to androgynous type men.

-Well, i i longer probably the study started a little bit after three months, because three months is really kind of a just a beginning starting it, but women who take it continuously for let's say close to a year, six months over years.
+Well, longer, probably the study started a little bit after three months because three months is really kind of just a beginning, starting it.

-And they're attracted to more and in fact the Lancet just like that that that would explain the definition of in Liberalville the real man.
+That would explain the definition of in Liberalville, the real man.

 That would explain it.